Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 As with most of the Thai islands you can go as upmarket or budget with accommodation as you want.
 We would recommend staying on the south east of the island as this had a great combination of beaches, restaurants and bars all within walking distance.

-What to Do on Koh Yao Noi
+What to Do on Koh Yao No

 So you’ve made the short hop to the island, now what?
-Koh Yao Noi has lots to offer both on the island and in the surrounding seas, these are our top recommendations for what to do on Koh Yao Noi.
+Koh Yao Noi has lots to offer, both on the island and in the surrounding seas.

-The Beaches
+The Beaches of Koh Yao Noi

 Of course there are beaches!
 It is a Thai island!
 Lounging around and soaking up the South East Asian sun is practically mandatory island behaviour.
 Koh Yao Noi, whilst not having the massive white sand beaches of some of its neighbouring islands, has plenty of lovely spots to lay your towel down.

-Google Maps also shows another beach/ bay called Mankei Bay (Location) at the far north of the island; we would not recommend the scooter ride up there.
-The ride up and down is on a mixture of dirt roads and raised concrete paths only a couple of feet wide.
+Google Maps also shows another beach/ bay called Mankei Bay (here on Google Maps) at the far north of the island We would not recommend the scooter ride up there.
+The ride is on a mixture of dirt roads and raised concrete paths only a couple of feet wide.
 We eventually gave up after 20 minutes and an incident involving a ditch and our scooter….
-The lovely Thai man who came to help us said he sees lots of people come off on this road and he doesn’t understand what we are trying to get too, as there is only a resort and a large tree at the end of the trail.
-This leads us to believe that the beach may be part of the resort but, due to our ditch based mission abort, we cannot confirm this!

 The Island of Ko Nok

-The island of Ko Nok requires no longtail, speedboat or even kayak to reach it.
+The island of Ko Nok requires no long-tail, speedboat or even kayak to reach it.
 At low tide you can just wander across a sandbar from the mainland to this tiny island.
-Park up your scooter (or just walk) next to the Stella restaurant (Location) and just walk down the sand.
+Park up your scooter (or just walk) next to the Stella restaurant (location) and just walk down the sand.
 The island is small but the short walk there is definitely worth doing.
 As we wandered down the sand, with the sea either side of us, we scared away armies of tiny crabs.
 As we walked, the crabs rippled and flowed away from us, ducking into their burrows.
 The Island itself is small and rocky but gives a nice view of the island and, as long as you don't mind scrambling over the sharp stones, a good view out to sea.

 Sunrise on Koh Yao Noi